By Robert Fisk, Amy Goodman and Jeremy Scahill

 Western correspondents have been getting in Qatar.
 I mean, you'll see

-pictures of journalists saying, "Well, I'm with the US Marines near a town
+pictures of journalists saying, "Well, I'm with the US Marines near a

 I can't name, but we're having some problems, here's Nasiriyah and here's